mrnikhilsingh/coffee-shop-management-system/readme.md

-# NS Coffe - Coffee Shop Management System
+# NS Coffee - Coffee Shop Management System

 The Coffee Shop Management System is a web-based application designed to streamline the management and operations of a coffee shop.
 It includes features for managing bookings, products, users, and administrative tasks.
 Built with HTML, CSS, JS, and PHP as Backend and MySQL as Database.